 about Barbara Hart

-Ms. Hart is President and CEO of Lowey Dannenberg, P.C. a fifty attorney firm specializing in complex securities and antitrust litigation.
-Ms. Hart, as Lead Counsel, recently won reversal before the 6th Circuit Court of Appeals for the NYC Public Pension Funds in litigation for shareholders of Community Health Systems Inc. Ms. Hart has been Lead Counsel in four of the top 100 largest securities class actions settlements in history.
-She is a member of Thirty Percent Coalition working with institutional investors representing over 1.5 trillion in assets under management to see corporate boards become more diverse.
+Ms. Hart is President and CEO of Lowey Dannenberg, P.C., a fifty attorney firm specializing in complex securities and antitrust litigation.
+Ms. Hart, as Lead Counsel, recently won reversal before the 6th Circuit Court of Appeals for the NYC Public Pension Funds in litigation for shareholders of Community Health Systems Inc. Ms. Hart has been Lead Counsel in four of the top 100 largest securities class action settlements in history.
+She is a member of Thirty Percent Coalition working with institutional investors representing over $1.5 trillion in assets under management to see corporate boards become more diverse.